family dispute arbitration in Gouverneur, New York 13642

 By March 2023, tensions had escalated, with both parties unwilling to communicate directly.
 After several months of stalled negotiations, they agreed to arbitration instead of a lengthy court battle, hoping for a faster and less acrimonious resolution.

 On June 10, 2023, the arbitration session took place at a small conference room in Gouverneur’s town hall.
-The arbitrator, Rachel Simmons, a retired family law attorney with experience in property disputes, heard both sides.
+The arbitrator, the claimant, a retired family law attorney with experience in property disputes, heard both sides.
 Emily presented her case, emphasizing her commitment to maintaining the land as a working farm and highlighting her sacrifices in staying local to care for their mother.
 Mark countered with concerns about liquidity, wanting to finance a business opportunity and pointing out the practical difficulties of co-managing the land remotely.

 After careful review, Ms. Simmons proposed a compromise: the land would remain under Emily’s ownership, but Mark would receive a cash payment of $62,500 — half the land’s estimated value — within 90 days.
 To fund the payment, Emily agreed to take out a home equity loan with support from her mother’s pension income.
 Additionally, the arbitrator suggested a formal easement agreement allowing Mark seasonal access for hunting, respecting family traditions.